DrewRust/DrewRust/README.md

 - 🤔 I’m looking for help with ...
 API's.
 - 💬 Ask me about ...
 Anything.
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/andrew-rust-ds/) [Project Site](https://drewrust.github.io)
-- 😄 ⚡ Fun fact: ...
+- 😄 ⚡ Fun facts: ...
 I'm an aspiring woodworker and I like 🏃 🏃